-Commander-in-Chief-elect Barrows: Commander and brothers, J do not want to detain you but a moment.
-I had hoped to talk to you a few minutes, if this thing happened, and it seems it has happened; but it has come at a time when everyhody seems anxious to get home, and so I am only going to say a few words to you, some of the things, a few of the things that I had hoped to say if the election had come earlier in the week.
-I hardly know where to begin, but in accepting this great honor that you have given me I want to say that I believe I fully appreciate it, and I think I understand the great responsibility that you have placed upon me, and I hope before the year is over that you. will not be at all ashamed of the work that you have done this afternoon.
+Commander-in-Chief-elect Barrows: Commander and brothers, I do not want to detain you but a moment.
+I had hoped to talk to you a few minutes, if this thing happened, and it seems it has happened; but it has come at a time when every-body seems anxious to get home, and so I am only going to say a few words to you, some of the things, a few of the things that I had hoped to say if the election had come earlier in the week.
+I hardly know where to begin, but in accepting this great honor that you have given me I want to say that I believe I fully appreciate it, and I think I understand the great responsibility that you have placed upon me, and I hope before the year is over that you will not be at all ashamed of the work that you have done this afternoon.

-There are one or two things which I want to say which have been emphasized by our very efficient Secretary in his report.
-It seems to be a kind of feeling throughout the organization among some Division Commanders-none of them are here at the present time, of course-that it is a penitentiary offense to answer correspondence promptly.
-I want them to understand that under the incoming administration promptness in the handling of correspondence will be one of the requirements incident to holding office in the Sons of Veterans.
-If a brother does not answer correspondence when it is sent him and it becomes necessary to write again and that also is ignored there is liable to be an inquiry made as to why the correspondence is unanswered.
+There are one or two things which I want to say which have been emphasized by our very efficient Secre ary port.
+It seems to be a kind of feeling throughon hit on among some Division Commanders-none are here at the present time, of course-that it is a pen offense to answer correspondence promptly.
+I want that under the incoming administration in the handling of correspondence will be one of the requirements in handling office in the Sons does not answer correspondence when it is sent him and it becomes necessary to write again a that is incred there is liable to be an inquiry made as to why the correspondence is unanswered.

 I want this to be a working administration.
 Your Commander-in-Chief is not going to ask any brother to do any more than he would be willing to do himself in the same position.
 I expect to do some work this year.
 It is in my heart to do so; and if by some dispensation of Divine Providence I could be granted one wish it would be that I might in some way inspire in the heart of every Son of a Veteran the feeling that is in my heart today, to see that the work of the next year should mean a great deal for the future of our organization.